 I developed an appreciation for a healthy lifestyle during my childhood on Saltspring Island, BC.
 Inspired by a love of wholesome and delicious food, I chose to pursue a career in nutrition.
 After graduating from the University of British Columbia with a Bachelor of Science in Dietetics, I completed an 11-month dietetic internship through the Vancouver Hospital and Health Sciences Centre in 2001.
 Following my internship I worked as a clinical dietitian at Vancouver General Hospital in a variety of different areas including general surgery, neurosurgery/neurology, acute medicine, sub-acute geriatrics, long-term care, diabetes and renal dialysis.

-In my spare time I enjoy playing with my kids, reading, practicing yoga, playing ultimate frisbee, gardening, hiking and enjoying good food with family and friends.
+In my spare time I enjoy playing with my family, reading, practicing yoga, playing ultimate frisbee, gardening, hiking and enjoying good food with good people.